kodumbeats/expat/README.md

 Container orchestration API in Elixir, using the Docker API as a runtime.

+This project maintains a centralized state via Raft consensus with the help of [ra](https://github.com/rabbitmq/ra) and [khepri](https://github.com/rabbitmq/khepri) to provide distributed, persistent state across nodes.

 **Until this message is removed, assume project is super broken**

+## Goals
+- [x] No reliance on consul/etcd to provide distributed state
+- [x] Parse basic `compose.yml` files in the project directory
+- [ ] Simple ingress via manual webserver work
+- [ ] cross-node communication
+- [ ] dogfood it :dog:

 ## Installation